JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 The function heads can be scanned quickly and easily - saving time and frustration.

 ## Indexing: Not Just For the Database
-// TODO: Put a note about use the index, Luke

-// TODO: Put a link about The Art of PostgreSQL

-// TODO: Double check the big O performance of MapSet

-// TODO: Turn this into the multi-selector example we are dealing with right now.
-Terrible performance on something most people don't interact with much

-// TODO: Don't talk shit on the performance of Elixir list APIs. the APIs are performant - it's just that lists are O(n) by default

 Working with lists underpins functional programming and Elixir is no different.
 Inevitably, these lists are going to get large.
 The `List` & `Enum` modules have several methods for working with lists including, but not limited to: